espruino/EspruinoDocs/boards/Bangle.js.md

 memory than the microcontroller has RAM.
 As such, draw commands go straight to the screen (and `g.getPixel` will not work).

-Drawing straight to the screen can cause flicker, so for games we'd recommend that you use `Bangle.setLCDMode("doublebuffered")`.
-When in this mode the LCD resolution is lowered to 240 x 160 pixels and draw commands will not be visible until you call `g.flip()`.
+Drawing straight to the screen can cause flicker, so for applications that need to update the screen constantly we'd suggest using [`Bangle.setLCDMode(...)`](https://banglejs.com/reference#l_Bangle_setLCDMode) to set the screen to a buffered mode.
+In a buffered mode, draw commands will not be visible until you call `g.flip()`.

+Available options for `Bangle.setLCDMode` are:

+* `Bangle.setLCDMode("doublebuffered")` - The drawable area is 240x160 16 bit, terminal and vertical scrolling will not work.
+* `Bangle.setLCDMode("120x120")` - The drawable area is 120x120 8 bit, `g.getPixel` and full scrolling work.
+* `Bangle.setLCDMode("80x80")` - The drawable area is 80x80 8 bit, `g.getPixel` and full scrolling work.

-You can call `Bangle.setLCDMode()` to return to normal, unbuffered mode.
+You can also call `Bangle.setLCDMode()` to return to normal, unbuffered mode.

 ### Menus